jomimc/TuneSetGenerator/README.md

 more adventurous pools.
 Recorded sets instead offer occurrence-count ranges (Recorded once / 2–10 times / 10+ times).
 Each option shows its candidate count on hover.

+### Layout & defaults

+The controls live in two collapsible sections — **Load tunebooks** and **Settings** — both collapsed by default, so a first-time user can just press the large **Pick** button and immediately get a set.
+The defaults (**Popular tunes / size 3 / Any keys / Top 1%**) work with no tunebook and no thesession account.
+The **My tunebook** / **My sets** sources stay disabled until a tunebook is loaded.

+The **Rhythm** selector shows how many sets/tunes are actually available for the current settings, updating as you change Size, Keys, Popularity, or "only what I know".
+Your choices (source, size, keys, popularity per source, and the collapsed/expanded sections) are remembered between visits.

 Tunes render as sheet music (incipits by default, full notation on toggle), are drag-reorderable, link to thesession.org, and can be saved, marked played